 Is a Pink Drink just a strawberry acai with coconut milk?

-Yes!
-That’s the core of it.
-The official version is the Strawberry Acai Refresher made with coconut milk instead of water, plus freeze-dried strawberries.
+Yes.
+The base formula is the Strawberry Acai Refresher mixed with coconut milk and finished with freeze-dried strawberries.